SPAN& 121 Spanish I • 5 Cr.

 After completing this class, students should be able to:

-- Demonstrate listening comprehension skills by writing in the target language what is heard, by answering questions related to the information given in a monologue, a dialogue or an interview provided by native speakers of different Spanish-speaking countries.
+- Write in the target language what is heard, answering questions related to the information given by native speakers of the target language.

-- Demonstrate speaking ability by utilizing vocabulary and basic grammatical constructions in a prompted dialogue, an interview, or in open-ended questions.
-Produce original dialogues during pair/group activities and role-playing.
-Ask questions with proper intonation and provide general information in the present tense.
+- Ask questions with proper intonation and provide general information in the present tense.

-- Demonstrate writing ability by creating simple yet grammatically correct affirmative, interrogative, and negative sentences using the present tense or present progressive for role-play situations or for descriptive paragraphs, with few spelling errors.
+- Create simple yet grammatically correct affirmative, interrogative, and negative sentences using the present tense with few spelling errors.

-- Demonstrate knowledge of parts of speech by correctly identifying verbs tenses, distinguishing between regular and irregular verbs, and recognizing some pronouns categories; show noun-verb and noun-adjective agreement, and distinguish formal and informal situations; recognize and accurately use nouns, adjectives, pronouns, adverbs, conjunctions, and prepositions.
+- Correctly identify verbs tenses, distinguishing between regular and irregular verbs, and recognize some pronouns categories; produce noun-verb and noun-adjective agreement, and distinguish formal and informal situations; recognize and accurately use nouns, adjectives, pronouns, adverbs, conjunctions, and prepositions.